2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 At the opposite end, he held his blocks average north of one for the sixth consecutive campaign.
 He also became one of only six players to tally at least 200 triples and 200 rejections since the start of 2016-17.

 With his points (13.0) and rebounds (4.0) either matching or setting new personal lows, he projects as a specialist now more than ever.
-But when his specialties feature two traits coveted in contemporary centers, he could have an easier time sniffing out decent money than some of his fellow free-agent bigs.
+But when his specialities feature two traits coveted in contemporary centers, he could have an easier time sniffing out decent money than some of his fellow free-agent bigs.

 You're forgiven if you've miscast Montrezl Harrell as only a defensive-minded energizer.
 The Los Angeles Clippers had him in that bucket when they landed him in last summer's Paul swap, only to be presently surprised by the other elements in Harrell's game, as Doc Rivers told Broderick Turner of the Los Angeles Times in early March: